sirensolutions/antlr4-javascript-sql/README.md

 ### How to build

-Node is required to build the project.

-To build, install all the depencies by running `npm install`, then run `node install` to combine all the files into a single UMD module.
+To build the project install `npm` and run `npm install`;

-The resulting module is available in `release/antlr4-sql.js`
+the resulting module is available in `release/antlr4-sql.js`